 The famous ghost town of Amderma was founded in 1933.
 After the collapse of the USSR, most of the citizens had left Amderma.
 Today, about 400 people live there, and you can sometimes see polar bears roaming on the streets.
 You can get to the town by helicopter or snowmobile, which itself becomes an adventure.

-Another highlight of the Nenets Autonomous Okrug is an exotic culture and food of the Nenets: the cuisine is famous for its dishes of game, venison and fish — what the North is rich and famous for.
+Another highlight of the Nenets Autonomous Okrug is an exotic culture and food of the Nenets: the cuisine is famous for its dishes of wild fowl, venison and fish — what the North is rich and famous for.

 Originated from the Nenets language, Yamal means "end of the world".
 The capital of the region Salekhard is the only city in the world located on the Arctic Circle.
-There is a stela in the city, which must be passed in order to officially cross the Arctic Circle.
+There is a stela in the city, passing under which you cross the Arctic Circle.

 Winter in Yamal lasts almost 8 months, and only about 50 days are given to summer.
 On the day of the winter solstice, the sun does not appear over the horizon, while during the summer solstice it doesn’t set under the skyline.

-The territory of the region is bigger than Netherlands, Belgium and Switzerland put together.
-Meanwhile many people still live a traditional way of life, engaging in reindeer breeding and roaming with their herds from pasture to pasture.
+On the territory bigger than Netherlands, Belgium and Switzerland put together, people of the North still live a traditional way of life, engaging in reindeer breeding and roaming with their herds from pasture to pasture.